pyrroman/AutoIt-Projects/README.md

 Authors: MrHudson and Coestar

-All of the projects are lincensed under GNU General Public License.
+All of the projects are lincensed under GNU General Public License unless stated otherwise.